Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

 Consider this simplified example.
 A miner produces $100 worth of gold by expending costs of $50 - leaving a profit of $50.
 If there is a 50% rise in gold prices, the amount it can sell the metal it produces for rises to $150 - leaving $100 profit after its costs have been deducted.
 Therefore a 50% rise in the price of gold equates to a 100% rise in its profits.

-The lumpier trajectory of gold miners is reflected in chart below, which shows the performance of the Ninety One Global Gold fund - a popular fund of gold mining shares - with the iShares Physical Gold ETC - an exchange traded fund which aims to track the actual gold price - over three years.
+This graph compares the annual performance of the Ninety One Global Gold Fund, a popular fund of gold mining shares, with the iShares Physical Gold ETC, an exchange traded fund which aims to track the gold price.
 Both feature on our Select 50 list of favourite funds.

 As always, past performance is not a reliable indicator of future returns.